mx1001/hardops_manual/docs/ssharpen.md

 ## Why Ssharpen

 If you were to ssharpen manually you would have to click smooth, set autosmooth, go in edit mode select sharps based off of angle then mark as crease / sharp / seam / bevel weight.
 For simplicity we call that marking ssharp.
-To do this manually would put unwanted wear on your keyboard not to mention and countable amount of additional clicks.
+To do this manually would put unwanted wear on your keyboard not to mention and uncountable amount of additional clicks.

 ![ssharpen](img/ssharpen/s1.gif)